-There are 6 digital inputs available for control purposes.
+There are 1 - 28 digital inputs available for control purposes.
 The polarity - normal open (NO) / normal closed (NC) - and a delay can be configured according the application.
-The signals are available for the output matrix, block matrix, user's programmable logic etc.

-The contacts connected to digital inputs DI1 - DI6 must be dry (potential free).
+The signals are available for the output matrix, block matrix, user's programmable logic etc. The contacts connected to digital inputs DI1 - DI6 must be dry (potential free).
 These inputs use the common internal 48 Vdc wetting voltage from pin X3:1, only.

-Other digital inputs supported by VAMP 255 need an external control voltage (ac or dc).
+The digital inputs need an external control voltage (ac or dc).
 The voltage nominal activation level can be selected in the ordering code (Chapter 14 Order information).

-It is possible to use two different control voltages for DI7 - 20.
+It is possible to use different control voltages for DI7 - 20.